sixpack/sixpack/README.rst

     $ SIXPACK_CONFIG=<path to config.yml> sixpack-seed

 This command will make a few dozen requests to the ``participate`` and ``convert`` endpoints.
-Feel free to run it multiple times to get a reasonable data set.
+Feel free to run it multiple times to get additional data.

 Usage
 =====